 NU accepts and reviews applications for admissions throughout the year so that those accepted can begin classes the time that’s most convenient for them.
 Those without prior college credits in English and/or math must complete NU’s free ACCUPLACER evaluation.
 Those without an associate degree or at least 90 transferable credits must have either graduated from high school or passed a high school level proficiency exam.

-National University is regionally accredited by the WASC Senior College and University Commission.
+National University is regionally accredited by the Western Association of Schools and Colleges (WASC).

 Institute, West Virginia